-(Circle one): Flat, rolling, hilly, steep slopes, mountainous other Gently sloping
+(circle one Flat, olling, hilly, steep slopes, mountainous, other b.

-- b.
 What is the steepest slope on the site (approximate percent slope)?

-The steepest slope on-site is approximately 15%, not counting for the undocumented fill piles.
-The majority of the site is approximately 2%. - c.
+The majority of the site is approximately 2%.

+c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
-If you know the classification of agricultural soils, specify them, and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.
-The soil on-site is classified as Quincy Loamy Sand per the USDA's Web Soil Survey. - d.
+If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.

+The soil on-site is classified as Quincy Loamy Sand per the USDA's Web Soil Survey.

+d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe. - No. - e.
+If so, describe.

+e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.

 The project site will be graded to allow for level building foundations and proper drainage on the site.

-There will be approximately 6,000 CY of cut/fill which will balance on-site.
-Approximately 4.9 acres will be affected by the grading proposed for this project.
+There will be approximately 5,086 CY of cut/fill which will balance on-site.
+Approximately 6.3 acres will be affected by the grading proposed for this project.

-- f.
+f.
 Could erosion occur as a result of clearing, construction, or use?
 If so, generally describe.

 Erosion could occur on site but will be minimized through implementation of BMPs during construction, including silt fencing, construction entrances, ground cover, wattles, site watering for dust control, catch basin inserts and protection.
-All storm water run-off will be contained and managed on site. - g.About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?
-Approximately 55% of the 5.0-acre site will be covered in impervious surfaces including building, concrete, and asphalt. - h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any: Standard erosion control and BMP methods will be used, such as catch basin protection, silt fencing, and stabilized construction entrances.
-Dust during construction will be controlled by the use of a water truck, as necessary.
+All storm water run-off will be contained and managed on site. g.
+About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?

+Approximately 80% of the 6.3-acre site will be covered in impervious surfaces including the buildings and gravel.

+h.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any:

+Standard erosion control and BMP methods will be used, such as catch basin protection, silt fencing, and stabilized construction entrances.
+Dust during construction will be controlled by the use of a water truck as necessary.
+All Stormwater run-off will be contained and managed on-site.